How to Save Money When Buying stainless steel investment casting parts

 Heat Treat

-Heat treatment refers to when an already cast aluminum part is heated at a high temperature and systematically cooled to increase material strength and hardness, reduce stress, increase stabilization, improve machining ability, or change its properties.
+Heat treatment involves heating already cast parts to high temperatures and systematically cooling them to boost material strength and hardness, decrease stress, enhance stabilization, improve machining capabilities, or alter their properties.

 Impregnation

-Casting impregnation seals all porosity (even the slightest microporosity) in castings, making it leak-free and pressure-tight.
+Casting impregnation seals all porosity (including microscopic porosity) in castings, ensuring they are leak-free and pressure-tight.

 7. Inspection

-At Batesville Products, we provide a First Article Inspection (FAI) at no added cost and have quality procedures in place to prevent the customer from receiving defective product.
+When obtaining a quote, inquire about the inspection types included.
+Clearly highlighting key specifications and establishing expectations between the supplier and customer is vital.
+At Batesville Products, we provide a First Article Inspection (FAI) at no additional cost and have quality procedures to prevent defective products from reaching customers.

 • PPAP (varying levels at varying costs)